grannycart/by-sound-alone_source/full-draft-manuscript/2_Chapter.md

 "Hemi, let's try stepping around the fucking long-winded metaphor and getting to the fucking point."
 Said Captain Percy.

-"Here is what I propose," Hemi continued unphased, "The _Prospect_ has a hatch with a mating collar on the bottom side of the boat.
+"Here is what I propose," Hemi continued unfazed, "The _Prospect_ has a hatch with a mating collar on the bottom side of the boat.
 The normal intended use for it is underwater docking to another vessel's topside hatch.
 We could rig something so we could mate the _Gnat_ to the underside of the _Prospect_, and then feed up fuel and power into the _Prospect_ from the _Gnat_.
 Kinda like a male anglerfish..."

 "Got it."
 Percy interrupted.
 "And you think there's enough juice left in the _Gnat_ to take us both to the depot like that?"